Creating a Raised Bed

 In order to test how much water your designated patch of soil will retain, dig a hole approximately ten inches deep.
 Fill it with water, and come back in a day when all the water had disappeared.
 Fill it back up again.
 If the 2nd hole full of water isn’t gone in 10 hours, your soil has a low saturation point.
 This means that when water soaks into it, it will stick around for a long time before dissipating.
-This is unacceptable for almost any plant, and you are going to have to do something to remedy it if you want your plants to survive.
+This is unacceptable for almost any plant, and you are going to have to do something to remedy it, if you want your plants to survive.

 If you want to start a raised garden in a non grassy area, you won’t have much trouble.
-Just find some sort of border to retain the dirt you will be adding.
+Just find some sort of border to retain the soil you will be adding.
 I’ve found that there is nothing that works quite as well as a few two by fours.
-After you’ve created the wall, you must put in the proper amount soil and steer manure.
+After you’ve created the wall, you must put in the proper amount of soil and manure.
 Depending on how long you plan to wait before planting, you will want to adjust the ratio to allow for any deteriorating that may occur.

 If you’re trying to install a raised bed where sod already exists, you will have a slightly more difficult time.
 You will need to cut the sod around the perimeter of the garden, and flip it over.
 This may sound simple, but you will need something with a very sharp edge to slice the edges of the sod and get under it.
 Once you have turned it all upside down, it is best to add a layer of straw to discourage the grass from growing back up.
-After the layer of straw, simply add all the soil and steer manure that a normal garden would need.
+After the layer of straw, simply add all the soil and manure that a normal garden would need.

-Planting your plants in your new area shouldn’t pose much difficulty.
+Planting in this new area shouldn’t pose much difficulty.
 It is essentially the same process as your usual planting session.
 Just be sure that the roots don’t extent too far into the original ground level.
 The whole point of creating the raised bed is to keep the roots out of the soil which saturates easily.
 Having long roots that extend that far completely destroys the point.